 Wind Energy FAQs: Generation By Renewables

-The following chart breaks out the hydro data and, surprisingly for some, demonstrates that – at least on an annual basis – hydro output is significantly more variable than that of wind (or solar).
+The following chart breaks out the hydro data and demonstrates, surprisingly for some, that – at least on an annual basis – hydro output is significantly more variable than that of wind (or solar).

 The chart shows that although no new hydro capacity was added in 2011, that year saw annualized hydro output increase 23% from 261 terawatt hours (TWh) in January to 322 TWh in December before declining back to 265 TWh in January 2014.
 By comparison: the U.S. experienced a low wind year in 2015.
 That year was admittedly one in which there was a rapid build out of new wind capacity: nonetheless annualized wind output declined by only 2% from a peak of 179 TWh in January to a low of 175 TWh in June before rising by 8.3% to 190.5 TWh at the end of 2015.
-Likewise, fall 2018 through to Spring this year, saw another low-wind period when – despite significant new capacity additions – wind energy output was largely unchanged.
+Likewise, fall 2018 through to Spring 2019, saw another low-wind period when – despite significant new capacity additions – wind energy output was largely unchanged.

 It is also interesting to note that the seasonal output of wind and solar is inversely correlated: wind output peaks in the winter and solar in the summer.
 Yet another illustration of the important role multiple generators play in reducing overall system variability.